plimbani/eurosport_laravel_upgrade/README.md

+### eurosport-swift

-eurosport-swift - this repo is swift version of eurosport repo which is built in Objective-C language
+This branch is swift version of eurosport ios branch which is built in Objective-C language